eunices/eunices.github.io/_portfolio/portfolio-1.md

 ### SSN web app, 2018-2019

 I was part of the Techladies bootcamp, to create a live web application for Singapore Sustanability Network to aggregate environmental NGOs in Singapore.
 See our project demo [here](https://www.facebook.com/ssnsingapore/videos/293450054683330/).
-Our project was a full-stack project using the MERN stack (MongoDB, Express, React.js, NodeJS) and Material UI.
+Ours was a full-stack project using the MERN stack (MongoDB, Express, React.js, NodeJS) and Material UI, and deployed using Heroku/github.

 I learnt how to write scripts for web services that were consumed by the frontend.